jimmy-morgan/a2a/README.md

 # Getting Started with A2A Movie Research App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is the front-end for the Movie Research App.
+You will need to run the API locally and update src/api.tsx with the API URL.

 ## Available Scripts